Expert Advice On Improving Your Home

 Frequently Asked Questions About HVAC in San Ramon, CA

-Typically, your HVAC system should be inspected twice a year.
-After that inspection, your HVAC technician will tell you what, if any, services are needed.
-You should also call a technician if you start to notice any issues, such as unusual smells, leaks, or strange noises.
-If you have ductwork in your home, it should be serviced every few years.
+You should have your HVAC system inspected about twice yearly.
+After completing their inspection, your technician will tell you what services are required.
+You should also schedule an inspection if you start noticing issues such as unusual smells, strange noises, or leaks.
+If your system has ductwork, you should have it inspected every few years.

-You can save energy during the summer by reducing the amount of power your HVAC system uses to keep your home cool.
-Keep your thermostat temperature as close to the outside temperature as is comfortable, and avoid making drastic changes in temperature all at once.
-Keep your roof well-maintained and seal any leaks around your windows and doors to avoid letting cool air escape.
-Similarly, ensure that your attic is well ventilated to avoid trapping excess heat in your home.
+You can save energy during the summer by making it easier for your HVAC system to keep your home cool.
+Keep your thermostat temperature as close to the outside temperature as is comfortable, and try to avoid making drastic changes in temperature all at once.
+Keep your roof well-maintained and seal any window or door leaks to help keep cool air in.
+Similarly, make sure your attic is well ventilated to avoid trapping excess heat in your home.

-Your HVAC company might have financing options via a third-party lender, or you might choose to obtain a loan on your own.
-It's a good idea to discuss payment options with a financial advisor and your HVAC company to make sure that you're choosing the best option for you.
+Your HVAC company might have financing options through a third-party lender, or you might choose to obtain your own loan.
+It's a good idea to discuss payment options with a financial advisor and your HVAC company to make sure that you find the best option for you.

 Other San Ramon, CA Home Services